mas-bandwidth/yojimbo/BUILDING.md

 Or, in Visual Studio, build and run the "soak" project.

-This soak program looks forever sending messages and reliable blocks over very bad network conditions.
+This soak program sends messages and reliable blocks over very bad network conditions, and loops forever.
+It is designed to run overnight to verify correct behavior of the reliability system.
 The soak test is self validating.
-As long as it's receiving messages it's working.
+As long as it's sending and receiving messages it's working.
 CTRL-C to stop.

 ## Profiling